MLB Awards: Nationals' Max Scherzer named 2017 NL Cy Young winner

 Once again, Washington Nationals ace Max Scherzer is the National League Cy Young award winner.

-Wednesday night MLB and the Baseball Writers Association of America announced Scherzer has won his second consecutive NL Cy Young and his third career Cy Young overall.
+Major League Baseball and the Baseball Writers Association of America announced Wednesday that Scherzer won his second consecutive NL Cy Young and his third career Cy Young.
 He won the AL award while with the Tigers in 2013.
 Scherzer is one of only six pitchers to win the award in both leagues.

 Overall this season, Scherzer led the Senior Circuit in strikeouts (268) and WHIP (0.90) while going 16-6 with a 2.51 ERA (177 ERA+) in 200 2/3 innings.
 His +7.3 WAR was second among all pitchers, trailing only Indians ace Corey Kluber.
 Dodgers lefty Clayton Kershaw finished second in the 2017 NL Cy Young vote while Scherzer's teammate Stephen Strasburg finished third.